MatejGomboc/gas-cloud-physics-toy-model/README.md

 ## 🎉 Key Results: Sharp Phase Transitions!

-The ionization transition is **incredibly sharp** — almost like a true phase transition:
+The ionisation transition is **incredibly sharp** — almost like a true phase transition:

 | Ionization | Temperature |
 |------------|-------------|